Relief of Douglas MacArthur: Fallout

 Polls showed that the majority of the public still disapproved of Truman's decision to relieve MacArthur, and were more inclined to agree with MacArthur than with Bradley or Marshall.
 Truman's approval rating fell to 23 percent in mid-1951, which was lower than Richard Nixon's low of 25 percent during the Watergate Scandal in 1974, and Lyndon Johnson's of 28 percent at the height of the Vietnam War in 1968.
 As of 2020, it is the lowest Gallup Poll approval rating recorded by any serving president.

 The increasingly unpopular war in Korea dragged on, and the Truman administration was beset with a series of corruption scandals.
 He eventually decided not to run for re-election.
-Adlai Stevenson, the Democratic candidate in the 1952 presidential election, attempted to distance himself from the President as much as possible.
-The election was won by the Republican candidate, General of the Army Dwight D. Eisenhower, whose administration ramped up the pressure on the Chinese in Korea with conventional bombing and renewed threats of using nuclear weapons.
+Adlai Stevenson, the Democratic nominee in the 1952 presidential election, attempted to distance himself from the president as much as possible.
+The election was won by the Republican nominee, General of the Army Dwight D. Eisenhower, whose administration ramped up the pressure on the Chinese in Korea with conventional bombing and renewed threats of using nuclear weapons.
 Coupled with a more favorable international political climate in the wake of the death of Joseph Stalin in 1953, this led the Chinese and North Koreans to agree to terms.
 The belief that the threat of nuclear weapons played an important part in the outcome would lead to their threatened use against China several times during the 1950s.

 As a result of their support of Truman, the Joint Chiefs became viewed as politically tainted.
 Senator Taft regarded Bradley in particular with suspicion, due to Bradley's focus on Europe at the expense of Asia.
 Taft urged Eisenhower to replace the chiefs as soon as possible.
 First to go was Vandenberg, who had terminal cancer and had already announced plans to retire.
 On 7 May 1953, Eisenhower announced that he would be replaced by General Nathan Twining.
 Soon after it was announced that Bradley would be replaced by Admiral Arthur W. Radford, the Commander-in-Chief of the United States Pacific Command, Collins would be succeeded by Ridgway, and Admiral William Fechteler, who had become CNO on the death of Sherman in July 1951, by Admiral Robert B. Carney.